KUeecs448-group5/Elder-Ring/README.md

 The user has the first turn.

 Each turn, each character on a team has four options:
-Attack: Select a single enemy target to attack for moderate damage
+- Attack: Select a single enemy target to attack for moderate damage
-AOE: Attack the entire enemy team for low damage
+- AOE: Attack the entire enemy team for low damage
-Item: Select a single enemy target to attack for high damage (only 3 uses per character)
+- Item: Select a single enemy target to attack for high damage (only 3 uses per character)
-Heal: Select a single ally to heal a moderate amount
+- Heal: Select a single ally to heal a moderate amount

+To select your target, click on their image (a dashed outline will appear to indicate a valid target)

 After a team has been defeated, the user will be prompted to play again.